Capital Ring: East London

 In this area, the Capital Ring comprises two walks.
 Walk 14 passes through the area used for the London 2012 Summer Olympics, including the new Pudding Mill Lane DLR station.
 This walk follows The Greenway for most of its distance passing Abbey Mills Pumping Station, sometimes known as the ‘Cathedral of Sewage’, that was built by Joseph Bazalgette.
 Walk 15 explores docklands with fine views over the Thames, the Royal Albert Dock and London City Airport.
 This walk ends at the Woolwich foot tunnel under the Thames which leads back to the start of the Ring.

 Length

 Authorities do not agree on the length of the route.
 Walk London give the length as 125 km, though the distances they give for the 15 sections sum to 133 km, and they quote an average length of the 15 sections of 7.8 km, which produces a total of 117 km.
 The total is only 115 km according to the Ramblers; the Transport for London website gives it as 126 km.
 Plotting the official route on digital 1:25,000 mapping gives a length of about 120 km.

+Ultramarathon

+The southern section of the Capital Ring, from Woolwich to Richmond Park, provides the route for the 55 km London Ultra Marathon.